 Garments certified to EN ISO 11611:2015 shall bear labels which include the “welding hazard” pictogram and the appropriate class

 This standard is for protection against flame for materials, material assemblies and protective clothing when in occasional and brief contact with small flames.
 Should protection against heat hazards be needed, EN ISO 11612 is relevant.

-Index 2 allows a hole of less than 5mm
+Index 2 allows a hole <5mm.

 Both EN ISO 11611 and 11612 require that the coverage provided by protective suits, either one piece or two piece, covers the upper and lower torso from the neck to the wrists and to the ankles.
 Other standards cover PPE for the hands, feet and face.
-Additional protective items such as aprons, sleeves etc. can be tested and certified to these standards, but should only be used as additional protection on top of a compliant coverall or two piece suit.
+Additional protective items such as aprons, sleeves etc. can be tested and certified to these standards but should only be used as additional protection on top of a compliant coverall or two piece suit.

 The coverage and design requirements in EN ISO 14116 are somewhat less onerous.
-Perhaps the most important requirement is that index 1 materials (basically those materials that sustain holing in the flame ignition test) must be positioned so that they cannot come into contact with the bare skin of the wearer or a non-compliant under garment.
+Perhaps the most important requirement is that index 1 materials (basically those materials which sustain holing in the flame ignition test) must be positioned so that they cannot come into contact with the bare skin of the wearer or a non-compliant under garment.
 If a garment consists completely of index 1 material then it must be worn on top of index 2 or index 3 material.
-Similarly, a multilayer garment may consist of an outer shell of index 1 material, but the innermost lining that would be in contact with the wearer must be in index 2 or 3 material.
+Similarly, a multilayer garment may consist of an outer shell of index 1 material but the innermost lining which would be in contact with the wearer must be in index 2 or 3 material.